dimitri-nicolo/calico/README.md

   	Spec calico.LicenseKeySpec
   }
   ```

-  Pay particular attention the `genclient` metadata - in particular the above
+  Pay particular attention the `genclient` metadata - the above example is for
-  example is for a non-namespaced resource.
+  a non-namespaced resource.

-* Add the k8s-facing resource types to pkg/apis/projectcalico/v3/types.go.
+* Add the k8s-facing resource types to `pkg/apis/projectcalico/v3/types.go`.
 This
   will be similar to the types above, except the metadata fields indicate how to
   pack/unpack json data.
 The contents will essentially the Calico v3 resource
   type.
 For example: